Does the world need another cycling apparel brand?

 How long are edits available for?

-Each Edit will be available to buy from midday (UK time) on the last Friday of the month, until midnight the following Sunday.
+Each Edit will be available to buy from midday (UK time) on the last Friday of the month, for 10 days, until midday on the following Monday.
 Or until they sell out.
 Whichever comes first.

 Do you have a women’s range?